 Do you have a favourite musical group?
 No doubt it has changed through the years.
-When I was a young teen, I liked the Monkeys.
-Then I graduated into a number of the Canadian Bands, BTO, Five Man Electrical Band, Trooper, April Wine.
+When I was a young teen, I liked Herman’s Hermits.
+Then I graduated into a number of Canadian Bands, BTO, Five Man Electrical Band, Trooper, April Wine.

 When I went to Bible college, most of those groups were frowned upon so I gravitated to the Imperials.